irlam/Eclectyc-Energy/README.md

 - Regularly update dependencies: `composer update`
 - Monitor logs for suspicious activity
 - Use HTTPS only (configured in Plesk)
+- Rotate `MIGRATION_KEY` after each migration and keep it secret

 ## GDPR Compliance